A common question patients ask is “What causes fibroids?” The answer is, “There are several factors involved.”

-Fibroid specialist Dr. Suzanne Slonim will take the time to answer your questions about fibroids and UFE.
-If you are suffering from fibroids, please make an appointment for a free phone consult with Dr. Slonim who can advise you on your treatment.
+If you are suffering from fibroids, please request an appointment for a telehealth or office consult.
+Dr. Suzanne Slonim, top fibroid specialist in Dallas, TX will take the time to answer your questions about fibroids and UFE.
 She would be happy to discuss your situation.
 Call her or complete the form below.

 Fibroid Institute Dallas serves the DFW area including Dallas, Duncanville, DeSoto, Cedar Hill, Lancaster, Cockrell Hill, Grand Prairie, Arlington, Hutchins, Irving, Highland Park, University Park, Park Cities, Garland, Mesquite, Richardson, Dallas, Addison, Carrollton, Plano, Allen, and all of North Texas.
 This information is not a substitute for professional medical advice.
 Prior to starting any new treatment or questions regarding a medical condition, always seek the advice of your doctor or other qualified health provider.